Get insider access

 Sony WH-1000XM5 Wireless

 The Bose QuietComfort 45/QC45 Wireless and the Sony WH-1000XM5 Wireless are both high-end headphones.
-The Bose's ANC blocks out more of the low rumble of bus and plane engines, but the Sony do a better job of cutting down mid-range noise like ambient chatter, and treble-range sounds like the high-pitched whirl of computer fans.
-Their neutral sound is also much more versatile than the Sony headphones (though some people may still prefer the Sony's more bassy sound), and their fit is more comfortable.
+The Bose's ANC blocks out more of the low rumble of bus and plane engines, but the Sony headphones do a better job of cutting down mid-range noise like ambient chatter and treble-range sounds like the high-pitched whirl of computer fans.
+Their fit is also more comfortable.
 That said, the Sony have a few extra features over the Bose.
 The Sony support LDAC for hi-res audio, and they have a virtual soundstage feature to help give you a more immersive sound, though you need to subscribe to services that support it.

 Bose 700 Headphones Wireless